mravtechinfo/one-for-all/docs/obsidian_docs/PCSB Cheat Sheet (Document by T_G).md

 Again working on App1
 On blog post comment section part
-It also has a refresh_password functn that takes username as input and send the email for refreshing the password
+It also has a refresh_password functn that takes username as input and send the email for refreshing the password Working with the exploit server again here where we left few minutes back.....
+Again this app has admin pannel, my account page and exploit server (quick recap)

 **Switched to Application 2**